vault27/Foundation/ethernet.md

 - The rest 24 bits are assigned by manufacture
 - Written in hexadecimal - 6 numbers - one for each byte
 - Broadcast MAC: ff:ff:ff:ff:ff:ff, all 1s, used in ARP, broadcast, DHCP...

+## Multicast MAC address

+- The last bit of the first octet is 1
+- The broadcast MAC address 0xFFFF-FFFF-FFFF can be taken as a special type of multicast MAC address
+- First 24 bits of multicast MAC for IPv4 are 0x01005E,  25th bit is 0, the last 23 bits are mapped to the last 23 bits of IP
+- For example, MAC address for IPv4 multicast address 224.0.1.1 will be 01-00-5E-00-01-01
+- For IPv6 multicast address the first 16 bits of MAC address are 0x3333, and the last 32 bits of MAC are mapped to the last 32 bits of IPv6 multicast address
+-

 ## FCS